 All of us have been affected in one way or another by COVID-19.
 Many businesses have been hit hard, and we have all had to adapt to navigate in unknown territory — figuring out what is best for employees and families, whilst safeguarding the business.
 Here are our tips on how to start planning for recovery in your business in a post COVID-19 world, when things start to return to (almost) normal.

-We know its probably been a case of helping your business survive this turbulent period, with all previous plans for growth turning to just being able to continue operating in some capacity.
+We know it has probably been a case of helping your business survive this turbulent period, with all previous plans for growth turning to just being able to continue operating in some capacity.
 With a focus on quick wins, what can you pivot quickly, with the resources you have to hand, to keep cash coming in?
 Maybe you already sold online and could expand your product offering, could you automise your sales process reducing the need to have close contact with customers?
 Could you replace your face to face meetings and events with digital versions?
 Spend a bit of time now thinking about what you can do easily and simply (not to mention cheaply!) to keep cash coming in.

 Strengthen your assets